Marking time on me

 View from the 18th floor

 I’m at work at Dent Island Lighthouse, for the Great Barrier Reef Marine Park Authority, and the Australian Maritime Safety Authority.
 Dent Island faces the Whitsunday Passage and is about 18 km from Shute Harbour.
-The nearest accommodation is at Hamilton Island, a short ferry ride away.
-Life is hard.»more»
+The nearest accommodation is at Hamilton Island, a short ferry ride away, so that’s where I have to stay.
+Life is hard.
+Look at the early morning view.

 This is a day to remember our mothers.»more»